-There is a roadside farmer's market located in the study area.
-Based on preliminary analysis, residents who are low-income or receive WIC or SNAP benefits have expressed that they are not likely to shop at Farmers' Market due to lack of affordability.
+Dover has a Farmers' Market on Loockerman Street.
+Farmers' markets that accept EBT vouchers allow individuals to purchase fresh fruits and vegetables through their WIC or SNAP benefits.
+Based on the local public survey, residents who are low-income or receive WIC or SNAP benefits have expressed that they are not likely to shop at Farmers' Markets due to lack of affordability.
 Markets partnering with those administering these public benefits can help promote affordability and EBT use at these markets.